Helium-Labs/arcminter/README.md

 ## Features

-- Mint and configure ARC 3, 19, and 69 compliant NFTs and register them on the Algorand blockchain's public ledger.
+- Create and configure ARC 3, 19, and 69 compliant digital assets stored on Algorand.
-- Utilizes IPFS for decentralized file storage.
-Provides clients for Pinata and NFTStorage IPFS pinning services.
+- Supports Pinata and NFTStorage IPFS pinning services.
-- A generic Transaction Signer is available, allowing signing with WalletConnect or a wallet ED25519 ECC key pair.
+- Authenticate transactions with WalletConnect, or X25519 keys.

 ## Usage

-Example given below shows the process of minting an ARC3 digital asset, which should be similar for other types of asset.
-The code is thoroughly documented and typed for ease of use, and should be intuitive to follow.

 ```typescript
 import { NFTAssetMinter } from "@gradian/arcminter";